-(1) Human resource development policy
+(1) Personnel development policy

-The Company has set forth a human development resource policy and is working towards the following initiatives: "Training for universal business skills and a business mindset that applies across job categories," "development of professionals who can demonstrate a high level of expertise in specific fields," "cultivation of an awareness in each individual to visualize and take hold of their career," and "implementation of education and training tailored to the role of each employee."
-We are offering opportunities to acquire diverse work styles and perspectives through training menus that include human resource development for next-generation management, global human resource development, and diversity training.
+The Company has set forth a personnel development policy and is working on achieving the policy with an emphasis on the following initiatives: "Business skills and business stance development that transcends the boundaries between specific roles;" "professional development allowing employees to bring highly specialized skills and knowledge to bear on specific domains;" "development of personnel who can contribute in a global environment;" "fostering business cultures and providing opportunities with respect for diverse viewpoints and value systems;" and "fostering a mindset of individual career visualization and proactive pursuit of career opportunities."
+In this way, we are implementing education and training tailored to the role of each employee.
+In addition, we are offering opportunities to acquire diverse work styles and perspectives through training menus that include personnel development for next-generation management, global personnel development, and diversity training.
 Also, through the Accelerate My Career (AMC) program we offer opportunities to work outside the company, volunteering, and open recruitment within the company.
 Further, the Company introduced a new human resource system in 2021 as a mechanism for evaluation and promotion based on individual abilities and performance, regardless of attributes such as age or gender.
 We are aiming to create an environment where "each employee can work as a professional," and to that end, while accepting diverse working styles and career development, we ensure the fair evaluation of employee ability and performance based on the following perspectives: 1) Increasing human resource value by developing expertise, 2) clarification of the role of each employee, 3) fair evaluation not dependent on years of service, 4) remuneration according to job grade not dependent on age, and 5) flexible response to employees' life stage.